assertwell/phpunit-global-state/docs/Functions.md

 This method will return the calling class, enabling multiple methods to be chained.

-An `AssertWell\PHPUnitGlobalState\Exceptions\RunkitException` will be thrown if the given function cannot be defined.
+An `AssertWell\PHPUnitGlobalState\Exceptions\RunkitException` will be thrown if the given function cannot be (re)defined.

 ---